plantenvbiolab/Grapevine_Vinifications_Vidiano_2020/README.md

 Bacteria Vinification Microbiome Quality-Classification-Phyloseq Object.r cd ../../
 ```
-3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Vineyard-mediated factors are still operative in spontaneous and commercial fermentations shaping the vinification microbiome and affecting the antioxidant and anticancer properties of wines".
+3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Spontaneous vinification supports different microbiota, volatilome and leads to wines with different sensory attributes compared to vinifications inoculated with commercial and indigenous to Vidiano cultivar Saccharomyces cerevisiae".
 Subfolders contain the R script to be executed for "Fungi" and "Bacteria" accordingly.
 In same cases the outcome graphs were digitally corrected for aesthetics reasons only.
 ```

 3a.)
 Run Bar Plots analysis